-Serra de Tramuntana dry-stone building, Valldemossa
+A typical Serra de Tramuntana dry-stone building at Valldemossa

-I’m not the only one that likes the massive Mallorcan mountains: even UNESCO noticed the beauty of Serra de Tramuntana and declared it a UNESCO World Heritage Site in the cultural landscape category.
-Serra de Tramuntana is ancient agricultural land, terraced vineyards, olive and almond groves, oranges and tomatoes, and ancient postcard-pretty villages and narrow cobbled lanes.
+We are not the only that love these massive Mallorcan mountains: even UNESCO has noticed the beauty of Serra de Tramuntana and declared it a UNESCO World Heritage Site in the cultural landscape category.

-Serra de Tramuntana Driving Map
+Our Serra de Tramuntana Drive on the Map

-Driving in Mallorca: road to Deia
+Driving in the Mallorcan mountains: the winding road to Deia

-Serra de Tramuntana
+Serra de Tramuntana, Mallorca

-Serra de Tramuntana mountain chain, Mallorca
+The Serra de Tramuntana mountain chain in the north of Mallorca

 La Ruta de Pedra en Sec